alexmi256/photoprism-vision/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 We appreciate your interest in contributing!
-Please provide a brief description of your changes, so we know what is included in this pull request:
+Please provide a brief description of your changes so that we know what is included in this pull request, and confirm that it meets the acceptance criteria:

 - What does it aim to implement, fix or improve?
 Why?
 - Are the changes related to an existing issue?
 If yes, which one?